 The prescriptive approach is typically used on existing construction or alterations; the test results have expected target results that must be met based on applicable climate codes.

 Duct leakage is required under Title 24 and is in place to protect the consumer to ensure the system is with minimal air loss back into the home into unconditioned space (space not lived in).
 We test this by pressurizing the system to quantify the installation using live, reportable data.

-System airflow is a required test if any refrigerant containing components was changed or installed.
+System airflow would be a required test if any refrigerant containing components was changed or installed.
 This test verifies that the proper amount of air is being circulated through the ductwork of the home or business.

 It's just as important that we are compliant in our profession as it is important that your HVAC system is!
-We have a C20 Contractors license, this means we can legally work on HVAC systems in the state of CA. We are licensed HERS raters also with the state of CA which means we understand the building science behind the HVAC systems.
+We have a C20 Contractors license, which means we can legally work on HVAC systems in the state of CA. We have licensed HERS raters also with the state of CA, which means we understand the building science behind the HVAC systems.
 Plus, we regularly attend training classes to stay up to speed with our industry.

 Hi there!
 Thank you for visiting us here at Compliance Matters Mechanical.

 We started as strictly B2B, performing HERS inspections on behalf of the California Energy Commission.
-Next, we branched into duct cleaning because we felt it was an undervalued service that helps our community.
-Continuing along the lines of building science, we jumped into insulation services — we are commonly asked about ways homeowners can reduce bills or increase comfort so the transition was natural.
-The air scrubbers were also looked into for months before we began installation to our customers by performing tests on the material we install.
-We have lots of fires in Northern CA and this also is a solution to those with poor air quality.
+Next, we branched into air duct cleaning because we felt it was an undervalued service that helps our community.
+Continuing along the lines of building science, we jumped into insulation services — we are commonly asked about ways homeowners can reduce bills or increase comfort, so the transition was natural.
+The air scrubbers were also looked into for months before we began installation for our customers by performing tests on the material we installed.
+We have lots of fires in Northern CA, and this also is a solution for those with poor air quality.

 Ultimately, we want to be a trusted source in our community, one that is knowledgeable and a cut above the standard.
 You can see what people in our community are saying about our services here, or you can get in touch with us using one of the buttons below!